ChangeVision/astah-miro-plugin/README.md

 #### Step 3 - Set the app permissions and get the token

-1. Now you will be taken to the page where you configure datiles of the App.
+1. Now you will be taken to the page where you configure details of the App.
 Under `OAuth scopes`, enable these two permissions (`boards:read` and `boards:write`).
 1. Click `Install app to get OAuth token`.
 1. Click `[Install]` to the designated team you want to install this app to.
     - Make sure you choose a team that has a board you want to connect with Astah instead of choosing `Dev team`.